subirshakya/bayou_allbirds/README.md

 18. 18_Passeroidea

 Running rrun.sh <num> you can pass the number directly to the R script.
 Running multiple times shout create outfut files appended with iteration number automatically appened at the end.
 Or you can run a batch file and pass all values from 1 to 18 to run the whole thing with 18 parallel instances.

+To get appropriate tuning parameters you can run Tuner.py which calls ou_test.R to get tuning parameters within the recommeneded 0.2 to 0.4 range.
+The starting group number and the starting values for alpha, beta, sigma, and theta can be updated in the python script.